efeuentertainment/vigicad/README.md

   - Switzerland: https://www.galaxus.ch/de/s1/product/wd-wdd032g1p0c-microsdhc-32-gb-u1-uhs-i-speicherkarte-13745268
 - Makers need a micro SD card reader to flash the micro SD card
 - 1x aftermarket *wide-angle lens* camera module (make sure you have 1x spare)
   - (optional: with IR-cut filter).
-There is only one camera module v1 clone that combines a *wide-angle lens* and a motorized IR-cut filter at time of writing
+There is only one camera module v1 clone that combines a *wide-angle lens* and a motorized IR-cut filter at the time of writing
   - "Option 2" https://aliexpress.com/item/32881466491.html
   - https://www.robot-maker.com/shop/capteurs/311-camera-raspberry-pi.html
   - https://www.aliexpress.com/item/32957419294.html
-  - It is better to have the *wide-angle lens* than the motorized IR-cut filter without the wide-angle lens
   - The "genuine" camera module v1 or v2 use pinhole lens and are bad for first person view piloting
 - 1x 30cm Raspberry PI camera flex cable (if not already included with camera)
   - "30cm" https://aliexpress.com/item/32893003564.html